tarunbatra/tarunbatra.github.io/source/about/index.md

 ![Me](https://tarunbatra.com/data/images/about.png)

-## Work
+# Work

+## Back End Developer at Instabox, Stockholm [July 2020 - Present]

+At [Instabox](https://instabox.se), I am looking after scaling and refactoring the merchant integrations using Node.js, Postgres and Bull Queue.

-### Senior Software Developer at Smallcase [Nov 2017 - Present]
+## Senior Software Developer at Smallcase, Bangalore [Nov 2017 - July 2020]

-At [Smallcase](https://smallcase.com), we integrate with India's stock brokers to make investing easy.
-I look after these integrations and lead a team that make these integrations possible.
-Apart from that I'm also responsible for the transactions system and execution of scheduled jobs.
+At [Smallcase](https://smallcase.com), I worked closely with business and partner brokers to integrate with them.
+I lead a team of 3 developers that made these integrations possible.
+Apart from that I was also responsible for the transactions system and execution of scheduled background jobs.

+Used Node.js, MongoDB, Redis and RabbitMQ heavily along with some Kafka and Elasticsearch.

-### Software Developer at Codebrahma [Apr 2016 - Oct 2017]
+## Software Developer at Codebrahma, Bangalore [Apr 2016 - Oct 2017]

 During my time at [Codebrahma](https://codebrahma.com), I worked on various projects mostly in the [Node.js](https://nodejs.org) realm.
 Projects ranged from mortgage settlement platform for a client in US to a generic game server for a popular mobile gaming client.

 I got my hands dirty in Express, Hapi.js, Meteor, MongoDB, DynamoDB, Blaze, AWS Elasticbeanstalk, AWS Lambda, etc.

-## Education
+# Education

 A Computer Science and Engineering graduate from **SRM University**, Chennai.